-This module provides training in advanced data management and statistical analysis using the open source statistical programme, R. Through a series of practicals, the student will build on their L1 and L2 training in R to learn how to manage complex data and implement a set of set of advanced statistical statistical tests that include advanced linear models (ANCOVA), generalised linear models, mixed effects models and multivariate tools.
-Advanced graphing and visualisation is also emphasised and introduced.
+This module provides training in advanced data management and statistical analysis using the open source statistical programme, R. Through a series of practicals, the student will build on their L1 and L2 training in R to learn how to manage complex data and implement a set of set of advanced statistical tests that include advanced linear models (ANCOVA), generalised linear models, mixed effects models and multivariate tools.
+Advanced graphing and visualisation is also emphasised throughout the module.

 • Develop student skills in data management and visualisation.